PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Then: Type field will show type and `Stock Symbol` shows the stock symbol of that company.

-#### Scenario: When Public Stock companies don’t have stock symbol.
+#### Scenario 4: When Public Stock companies don’t have stock symbol.

 Given :  I have Add Incentive Stock dialog open